The Policy Paper – Sixteen Pillars: Evolving the Good Friday Agreement

 Citizenship and Legal Continuity

-Legal continuity is preserved without expansion or restriction, with rights, entitlements, and legal recognition remaining stable across jurisdictions.
+British citizenship continues under UK law, with existing eligibility pathways protected.
+Legal continuity is preserved without expansion or restriction, and rights, entitlements, and legal recognition remain stable across jurisdictions.

 Symbolic and Cultural Recognition